jetty840/s3g/doc/s3g_protocol.markdown

 This function is intended to be used to terminate a print during printing.
 Disables any engaged heaters and motors.

 Payload (0 bytes)

 Response (0 bytes)

+## 27 - Turn the ABP conveyor belt on or off
+Turn the conveyor belt on or off on an automated build platform.

+_Historical note: the G3Firmware named this command SLAVE_CMD_TOGGLE_ABP suggesting that the command toggles or flip/flops the state of the conveyor belt.
+The command does not change the relative state of the conveyor belt: it changes the absolute state._
+Payload

+    uint8: Only the least significant bit is examined: 0 turns off, 1 turns on.

+Response (0 bytes)